 8. What if my child becomes ill or injured while on a Chewonki program?

 We have standing orders signed by our local physicians to administer first aid and non-prescription medications.
 Doctors are available in Mid Coast Hospital in Brunswick, Maine.
 We will inform you of any necessary physician visits, overnights in the Health Center, or removal of your child from the field.
-While Chewonki provides accident insurance, Chewonki expects campers and trippers to have their own health insurance coverage in case of injury or illness that may occur while participants are in our programs.
+Chewonki expects campers and wilderness trip participants to have their own health insurance coverage in case of injury or illness that may occur while taking part in our programs.
 Please be sure to provide us with complete insurance information (front and back copies of your insurance card) as requested in CampMinder.

 9. What about immunizations?

 We advocate complete immunization coverage for all persons as recommended by the Center for Disease Control and Prevention.
 We need a written statement signed by a healthcare provider specifying all vaccinations and the dates of administration your child has received.
 Please complete and sign the immunization form, or attach additional documentation.
 This documentation will prevent your child from receiving any unnecessary vaccinations in the event of an exposure at camp.
 We recognize that people may have religious, moral, philosophical or personal reasons for not having vaccinations.
 If this pertains to you, we need yearly written documentation of your decision.
 Please include this with your child’s health form.
 The following are some immunizations to pay particular attention to.

 Tetanus boosters: Must be given within ten years of the program’s completion date.
 For those participating in the Mistissini or George River Expeditions, we require a booster within five years of the trip.

 Tuberculosis Test: Must be given annually for those who have been determined as high risk, or after known exposure.
 Please discuss this with your child’s healthcare provider.